-A PNDI search (March 20, 2017, re-verified 12-18-20) indicated no known effects to threatened and endangered species and/or special concern species and resources within the project areas (PANHP 2017, 2020) (Appendix C).
+A PNDI search (run on March 20, 2017 and re-verified December 18, 2020) indicated no known effects to threatened and endangered species and/or special concern species and other PADEP resources within the project areas (PANHP 2017, 2020) (Appendix C).
 This PNDI screening was coordinated with the Pennsylvania Department of Conservation and Natural Resources (DCNR) in 2019 (see Appendix A).
-DCNR determined that the project is not likely to affect species and resources under DCNR's responsibility, which includes plants, terrestrial invertebrates, natural communities, and geologic features, based on the nature of the project, the immediate location, and DCNR's detailed resource information (letter dated June 2019).
+DCNR determined that the project is not likely to affect species and resources under DCNR's responsibility, which includes plants, terrestrial invertebrates, natural communities, and geologic features.
+This determination was based on the nature of the project, the immediate location, and DCNR's detailed resource information and was documented in a letter r dated June 2019.
 Furthermore, the PNDI concluded "no known impacts" to threatened and endangered species and/or special concern species and resources within the project area under the purview of PA Game Commission, PA Fish and Boat Commission, and the U.S. Fish and Wildlife Service.

-5.6 Floodplains
+5.8 Floodplains

 Much of the proposed action occurs within the base floodplain of Sandy Run Creek and its tributaries.
 Executive Order 11988 requires Federal agencies to avoid to the extent possible the long and short-term adverse effects associated with the occupancy and modification of floodplains and to avoid direct and indirect support of floodplain development wherever there is a practicable alternative.
+An outline of the completed 8-step process required by USACE (ER 1126-2-65) to comply with Executive Order 11988 can be found in Appendix E.

-5.7 Cultural Resources
+5.9 Cultural Resources

-As a Federal agency the USACE has certain responsibilities for the identification, protection and preservation of cultural resources that may be located within the Area of Potential Effect (APE) associated with the proposed action.
-Present statutes and regulations governing the identification, protection and preservation of these resources include the National Historic Preservation Act of 1966 (NHPA), as amended; the National Environmental Policy Act of 1969; Executive Order 11593; the regulations implementing Section 106 of the NHPA (36 CFR Part 800, Protection of Historic Properties, August 2004); and the U.S. Army Corps of Engineers Identification and Administration of Cultural Resources (33 CFR 305).
+As a Federal agency, USACE has certain responsibilities for the identification, protection, and preservation of cultural resources that may be located within the Area of Potential Effect (APE) associated with the proposed action.
+Present statutes and regulations governing the identification, protection, and preservation of these resources include the National Historic Preservation Act of 1966 (NHPA), as amended; the National Environmental Policy Act of 1969; Executive Order 11593; the regulations implementing Section 106 of the NHPA (36 CFR Part 800, Protection of Historic Properties, August 2004); and the USACE Identification and Administration of Cultural Resources (33 CFR 305).
 Significant cultural resources include any material remains of human activity eligible for inclusion on the National Register of Historic Places (NRHP).
-This work is done in coordination with the Pennsylvania State Historic Preservation Office (PASHPO), Tribal Nations and other consulting parties.
+This work is done in coordination with the PASHPO, Tribal Nations and other consulting parties.

 The USACE contacted the PASHPO and the Tribes during the scoping period in 2017 (Appendix A).
-The PASHPO stated that there may be above ground historic properties within the project area of potential effect; however, the project as proposed will have no effect on historic properties.
+The PASHPO stated that there may be above ground historic properties within the project APE but that the project as proposed will have no effect on historic properties.
 They further stated that the APE has a high probability for significant archaeological sites and recommended a Phase I archaeological survey (see Section 6.7 for results).
 There were no comments from the Tribes.

-5.7.1 Description of Undertaking
+5.9.1 Description of Undertaking

 The proposed action/recommended plan includes Roychester Park Alternative 2 and Grove Park Alternative 2.
-Roychester Park Alternative 2 consists of streambank restoration, storm water improvements, upland wildflower meadow, and sanitary sewer relocation.
+Roychester Park Alternative 2 consists of streambank restoration, storm water improvements, creation of an upland wildflower meadow, and sanitary sewer relocation.
 Grove Park Alternative 2 consists of stream restoration with relocation of storm water outfalls, tributary relocation, and riparian floodplain enhancement.
 See Section 4.4 for a detailed description of the proposed action.

-5.7.2 Area of Potential Effect
+5.9.2 Area of Potential Effect